 Alternatives 1, 2, and 5 would cross approximately 61 miles of groundwater basins.
 Alternative 3 would only cross 60.5 miles, which is the least amount of mileage.
-While all the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would cross groundwater basins, Alternative 3 would result in the greatest acreage crossed (7,691 acres) and Alternative 5 would cross the least acreage (7,508 acres).
-Alternatives 1 and 2 would cross 7,596 and 7,525 acres, respectively.
+While all the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would cross groundwater basins, Alternative 3 would result in the greatest acreage crossed (6,761 acres) and Alternative 2 would cross the least acreage (6,664 acres).
+Alternatives 1 and 5 would cross 6,733 and 6,761 acres, respectively.
 The tunnels would be waterproofed or watertight to minimize groundwater seepage into the tunnels during operation.
 As described previously above, the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would increase the amount of impervious surface.
-This increase in impervious surfaces has the potential to interfere with groundwater recharge by decreasing the amount of water that is able to recharge the aquifer/groundwater basins.
-However, when compared to the size of the groundwater basins, the increase in impervious surface area resulting from implementation of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option) would not result in a reduction in infiltration to an extent that would interfere with groundwater recharge.
+This increase in impervious surfaces has the potential to interfere with groundwater basins.
+However, when compared to the size of the groundwater basins, the increase in impervious surface area resulting from implementation of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option for the size of the groundwater basins, the increase in impervious surface area resulting from implementation of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option of the size of the groundwater basins, the increase in impervious surface area resulting from implementation of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option of the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Opti

+Option) would not result in a reduction in infiltration to an extent that would interfere with groundwater recharge.
 The largest increase in impervious surface area would be 743 acres for Alternative 2.
 The Kern County Subbasin is 1,945,000 acres and the Antelope Valley Subbasin is 1,010,000 acres.
 Therefore, the increase in impervious surface area represents a small fraction of the overall size of the groundwater basins.
 In addition, the soils along the RSA have a fairly high infiltration rate, and the proposed drainage improvements and treatment BMPs would promote infiltration through the use of retention/detention basins, which can increase groundwater recharge, as specified in HYD-IAMF#1.
 Additionally, project design would include the use and retention of native materials with high infiltration potential at the ground surface in areas that are critical to infiltration for groundwater recharge, where feasible.
 Furthermore, it is not anticipated that groundwater extraction would be used during operational activities associated with the B-P Build Alternatives (including the CCNM Design Option and the Refined CCNM Design Option).